appsody/tekton-example/README.md

 1) Your code repository includes a Knative Serving manifest file called `appsody-service.yaml`.
 We'll discuss this aspect in more detail later on.
 1) Your Kubernetes cluster can access a Docker registry, such as Docker Hub (it can pull and push images).
 You must have a secret set up that contains valid credentials for authentication against your Docker registry.

+This example and the artifacts that are included assume that you will be deploying the pipeline in the `default` namespace.
+If you wish to deploy it in your own namespace, you need to make the necessary changes (either append `-n <namespace>` to the `kubectl apply` commands, or edit the manifests to include a `namespace` definition).

 ## Setting up the pipeline
 This repo contains the manifests for the resources that you need to create on your cluster in order to run the Tekton pipeline for Appsody.